A systems-psychodynamic approach to supporting the psychological wellbeing of staff and students in higher education.

 By Charlotte Williams – Organisational Consultant, Tavistock Consulting

-Historically in the Higher Education Sector, the approach to staff and student wellbeing tended to focus on helping those whose wellbeing had deteriorated to recover.
-In recent years as wellbeing deteriorated in universities and the demand for counselling and support services rose to an unmanageable degree, there has been increasing focus on the promotion of individual resilience through the promotion of psychoeducation and self-help resources.
-Staff wellbeing has more recently been catered for through the provision of resilience courses, mindfulness and lunchtime yoga classes.
-In either case, the individual, to varying degrees, has been considered largely responsible for how well they can cope based on their own resilience levels.
-Such an approach absolves organisations of responsibility for how it might operate and impact upon the psychological wellbeing of its staff and students.
+Historically in the Higher Education Sector, the approach to staff and student wellbeing tended to focus on helping those whose mental health had deteriorated.
+In recent years there was an increase in awareness of, and a decline in the mental health of, the student population and as such, the demand for university counselling rose to an unmanageable degree.
+As a result, there has been increasing focus on the promotion of individual resilience through the promotion of psychoeducation and self-help resources.
+Similarly, many universities have historically provided staff counselling for their employees facing mental health difficulties, with a more recent focus on wellbeing catered for through the provision of resilience courses, mindfulness and classes aimed at physical health, for example yoga.
+In either case, the individual, to varying degrees, has been considered largely responsible for maintaining their own wellbeing with an implication that their ability to cope with the increasing pressures of working or studying at university is being put down to their own individual resilience levels.
+Whilst individual levels of resilience play a part in one’s ability to manage stress and the demands of university life, such an approach absolves organisations of responsibility for how it might operate and impact upon the psychological wellbeing of its staff and students.

-The Tavistock takes a psychodynamic-systems approach to wellbeing and upholds that both the context within which with the institution finds itself and the organisation itself impacts significantly upon the wellbeing of its staff.
-In a piece of work undertaken by the National Workforce Skills Development Unit last year, the Tavistock came up with a five pillar approach to creating and maintaining the supportive organisation within the NHS and I believe that this is equally relevant to Higher Education or any other sector.
+The Tavistock takes a psychodynamic-systems approach to wellbeing and upholds that both the nature of the task, the context within which with the institution finds itself and the structures and systems of the organisation itself impacts significantly upon the wellbeing of its staff.
+In a piece of work undertaken by the National Workforce Skills Development Unit last year, the Tavistock developed a new five pillar approach to creating and maintaining the supportive organisation within the NHS and I believe that this is equally relevant to Higher Education.

 This new approach acknowledges that people in organisations are different, both in terms of their current circumstances and their life experiences, and therefore accepts that there will be varying levels of psychological resilience at any given time.
 Whilst providing information and services to assist the individual to regain, maintain or increase individual resilience it also recognises that the organisation itself plays a key role in the psychological wellbeing of staff and proposes a framework to consider how to create and maintain what we call a ‘supportive organisation’ within which people with different levels of resilience can not only survive but thrive.